miguelperezenciso/NGScrashcourse/README.md

 ### Main data formats
 Fortunately, a set of standardized formats allow communication between softwares and pipelines.
 Main ones are **fastq** for sequence data, **BAM / CRAM** for aligned sequences and **vcf / gvcf** for polymorphisms.
+Many of these formats and softwares were developed for the [1000 human genome project](https://www.internationalgenome.org/).

 ![](https://github.com/miguelperezenciso/NGScrashcourse/blob/master/formats.png)